meihsner/Pokemon/README.md

 # Pokemon (suspended)
-One of the holiday projects aimed at recreating the popular game called Pokemon.
+One of the holiday projects aimed at recreating the popular game called "Pokemon".
-The main goal of the project was to broaden the knowledge about object-oriented programming and an attempt to implement most of the mechanics from the LeafGreen series.
+The main goal of the project was to broaden the knowledge about object-oriented programming and an attempt to implement most of the mechanics from the "LeafGreen" series.

 The game currently offers:
-- one map (Pallet town) -- in the development phase
+- one map (Pallet town) -- in the development phase,
-- nine items (Balls, Potions and Map)
+- nine items (Balls, Potions and Map),
-- four pokemons (Charmander, Bulbasaur, Squirtle and Pidgey)
+- four pokemons (Charmander, Bulbasaur, Squirtle and Pidgey),
-- nine attacks (basic attacks of the mentioned pokemons)
+- nine attacks (basic attacks of the mentioned pokemons),
-- most of the available player menu (including the pokemon menu)
+- most of the available player menu (including the pokemon menu),
-- pokemon combat
+- pokemon combat,
-- catching creatures
+- catching creatures,
-- and a few smaller mechanics
+- and a few smaller mechanics.

 Mechanics and patterns were implemented thanks to the website:<br />
 https://bulbapedia.bulbagarden.net/wiki/Main_Page<br />